|Dr Ian Robinson

 As the solar wind interacts with the upper atmosphere it distorts the earth weak magnetic field.
-Thus monitoring variations in the earth's field via a buried magnetometer perversely gives information on the strength of the solar wind and coronal mass ejections from the sun.
+Thus - rather perversely, monitoring variations in the earth's field via a magnetometer gives information on the strength of the solar wind and coronal mass ejections from the sun.
 During periods of high activity aurora may be visible.

-A its core is a Speake Sensors FGM-3h fluxgate magnetometer (~£20) in a thermos flask.
+At its core is a Speake Sensors FGM-3h fluxgate magnetometer (~£30) in a thermos flask.
 A simple signal cable connects to an Arduino Uno which monitors the ~50kHz square wave signal from the F.G.M as well as a temperature sensor.
 Data are transferred via USB to a headless networked Raspberry Pi which averages the frequency over 1 minute appending the timestamped results to a datafile.
-Data is plotted every few minutes using matplotlib and these plots of the daily field variation are uploaded to a website every 5 minutes. along with the raw data.
+Data is plotted every hour using matplotlib and these plots of the daily field variation, Hourly Standard Deviations and Monthly S.D.s are automatically uploaded to a website.
 The python script is robust enough to handle signal and power outages.
-As the FGM is sensitive to temperature the system incorporates a temperature probe close the FGM to allow for further tweaking of the resolution.
-The data is stored in .mseed format, a geophysics standard permitting further analysis using tools such as ObsPy
+As the FGM is sensitive to temperature the system may incorporate a temperature probe to allow further tweaking of the resolution.
+All data is stored in .mseed format, a geophysics standard permitting further analysis using tools such as ObsPy

 The results look good.
 One may compare the plot above with that produced by the British Geological Survey using rather more expensive equipment - see B.G.S.
 Their nearest station is the middle set of plots - the yellow line being the E-W component measured here.